If you had lived in the Garden of Eden, what do you think your offering or gift to God would’ve looked like?

 Who do you need to forgive?

-Dear Heavenly Father, we ask you to help us forgive those who have wronged us.
-Help us to let go of the pain, wounds, and anger we hold onto with our unforgiveness.
-Free us from our hurt and strongholds that open doors to sin.
-Forgive us as we forgive others.
-In Jesus’ Name.
-Amen.
+Heavenly Father, I ask You to help me forgive those who have wronged me.
+Help me to let go of the pain, wounds, and anger I hold onto.
+Free me from hurt, and strongholds that open doors to sin.
+Forgive me as I forgive others.